All Israel

 Most Israelis oppose Gallant’s dismissal – but coalition voters seem to support Netanyahu’s move, recent polls show

-New party led by Naftali Bennet would jump to second place with 21 seats, poll shows
+New party led by Naftali Bennett would jump to second place with 21 seats, poll shows

 Israeli Defense Minister Yoav Gallant speaks during a press conference at Defense Headquarters in Tel Aviv, following Prime Minister Benjamin Netanyahu's decision to fire him from his position as a defense minister, November 5, 2024.
 (Photo: Miriam Alster/Flash90)

 Most Israelis oppose the dismissal of Defense Minister Yoav Gallant by Prime Minister Benjamin Netanyahu, according to a series of polls conducted after the controversial decision.
-However, the same polls show that Netanyahu’s Likud party continues to gather the most votes, if elections were held now.
+However, the same polls show that Netanyahu’s Likud party continues to gather the most votes.

 In all polls, just over half of the respondents said they opposed Gallant’s dismissal or thought it unjustified.

-According to I24’s polls, 52% said they thought it was unjustified, while 32% said they thought firing Gallant was justified.
+According to a local i24 news poll, 52% said they thought it was unjustified, while 32% said they thought firing Gallant was justified.

-Around half of respondents also told I24 that they don’t trust Netanyahu’s explanation for why Gallant was fired.
-49% said they did not believe him, instead being convinced he wanted to fire Gallant to pass an IDF draft law and stabilize the coalition, amid Haredi threats to bolt.
+Around half of respondents also told i24 they don’t trust Netanyahu’s explanation for why Gallant was fired.
+About 49% said they did not believe him, instead being convinced he wanted to fire Gallant to pass an IDF draft law and stabilize the coalition, amid Haredi (ultra-Orthodox) threats to exit the government.

-The right-leaning Channel 14 found that 53% said they opposed Netanyahu’s decision, while 45% were in favor of it.
-Among coalition voters, however, the channel found that 80% supported Netanyahu and only 17% opposed him.
+Right-leaning Channel 14 news found that 53% of respondents said they opposed Netanyahu’s decision, while 45% were in favor.
+Among coalition voters, however, 80% supported Netanyahu and only 17% opposed him.

 According to Kan, the respondents are skeptical about the motivation for Netanyahu’s decisions.

-Left-leaning Channel 12 said 55% opposed the dismissal, 44% of them even expressing strong opposition.
+Left-leaning Channel 12 said 55% opposed the dismissal, with 44% even expressing strong opposition.

 Israelis protest against Israeli Prime Minister Benjamin Netanyahu's decision to fire Defense Minister Yoav Gallant, near the Knesset, the Israeli parliament in Jerusalem, November 6, 2024.
 (Photo: Chaim Goldberg/Flash90)

-Despite Netanyahu’s apparently unpopular decision, there were barely and discernible effects on the Likud Party’s support, indicating most of its voters supported the movee.
+Despite Netanyahu’s apparently unpopular decision, there were barely and discernible effects on the Likud Party’s support, indicating most of its voters supported the move.

-Channel 14, whose polls always give the Likud Party markedly more seats than the polls of the other, more left-leaning channels, said if elections were held today, Netanyahu’s party would receive 33 seats.
+Channel 14, whose polls tend to give Netanyahu's Likud party markedly more seats than the polls of the other, more left-leaning channels, said if elections were held today, Netanyahu’s party would receive 33 seats.

-Second place is Gantz’s National Unity with 16 seats, before Liberman’s Yisrael Beytenu with 14 seats.
-Yair Lapid’s Yesh Atid came in at a disappointing 6th place in the poll, with only 8 prospective seats.
+Second place would be Gantz’s National Unity with 16 seats, before Liberman’s Yisrael Beytenu with 14 seats.
+Yair Lapid’s Yesh Atid party came in at a disappointing 6th place in the poll, with only 8 prospective seats.

-While their polls gave the Likud much fewer seats, polls conducted by Kan and Channel 12 agreed that Likud would win the elections with 24 and 25 mandates, respectively.
+While their surveys gave the Likud much fewer seats, polls conducted by Kan and Channel 12 agreed that Likud would win the elections with 24 and 25 mandates, respectively.

 Second place went to National Unity with 21 and 20 seats, respectively.

-In third place, Kan has Yisrael Beytenu with 15, while Channel 12 gave third place to Yesh Atid with 15 seats.
+Kan placed Yisrael Beytenu in third place with 15, while Channel 12 gave third place to Yesh Atid with 15 seats.

-Another notable outcome of the polls is the strong performance of Yair Golan’s left-wing Democrats Party, which received between 10 and 11 seats in all polls.
+Another notable outcome of the polls was the strong performance of Yair Golan’s left-wing Democrats party, which received between 10 and 11 seats in all polls.

-Kan also found that a new party founded by Naftali Bennett would become the second largest party with 21 seats, taking 4 mandates from the current coalition.
+Kan also found that a new party founded by Naftali Bennett would become the second largest party with 21 seats, taking four mandates from the current coalition.

 The All Israel News Staff is a team of journalists in Israel.